-I asked these questions over and over again and found the answers to all of these questions and more were right in front of me in the pages of my bible all along.
-Warning me, calling out to me, even begging me not to fall into the allure of the traditions of man and allowing them to take the throne of adoration in my life.
+I asked these questions over and over again and found the answers and more were right in front of me in the pages of my bible all along.
+Warning me, calling out to me, even begging me not to fall into the allure of the traditions of man or allow them to take the throne of adoration in my life.
 The bible showed me that it is natural for our sinful nature to follow after form and fashion.

 We believe we have biblical faith but our heart still strays after the things our eyes can see.